qunitjs/qunit/README.md

 If you are interested in helping developing QUnit, you are in the right place.
 For related discussions, visit the
 [QUnit and Testing forum](https://forum.jquery.com/qunit-and-testing).
+You can also chat with us on [Gitter](https://gitter.im/qunitjs/qunit) if you need help using or developing QUnit.

 ## Development